-If you want hands-on experience in the publishing biz and credit hours toward your degree, take this course:
+If you want work experience in book and magazine publishing, and credit toward your degree, consider:

 New Letters Magazine Publication Practicum (English 449A).